oldrev/maltreport/README.md

 I do not have too much time working with the document, so to learn the usage of MaltReport please see the Sandwych.Reporting.Demo project.

-#Getting Started
+# Getting Started

-##Installation
+## Installation

-MaltReport can be installed from [NuGet](https://www.nuget.org/packages/MaltReport2)

-or type following commands in the NuGet Console:
+MaltReport can be installed from [NuGet](https://www.nuget.org/packages/MaltReport2) or type following commands in the NuGet Console:

 ```
 PM> Install-Package MaltReport2
 ```

+## License

+MaltReport is licensed in the MIT license.

+Author: Wei "oldrev" Li <oldrev<at>gmail.com>

 * Copyright (C) 2009 Wei "oldrev" Li
 * Copyright (C) 2010-2016 Sandwych Consulting LLC.